privacy-scaling-explorations/zkevm-specs/specs/opcode/37CALLDATACOPY.md

 address `memory_offset`.
 EVM also pads 0 to the end of call data buffer in the case of out-of-bound access to the call data buffer.

-The gas cost of `CALLDATACOPY` opcode consists of two parts: constant cost 3 and dynamic cost.
+1. A const gas cost `3 gas`
-The dynamic cost includes the memory expansion cost and copier cost in terms of the number of words copied.
+2. A dynamic cost: the memory expansion cost and copier cost in terms of the number of words copied.
 Note that when `length = 0`, the memory expansion cost is 0 regardless of `memory_offset` value.